Bill/FJ/README.md

 * cohesive implementation of each concept
 * functional invocation syntax of `Core` "functions" via static import

-This table summarizes the the concision (of use) and cohesiveness (of implementation) of the FJ appraoch versus `java.util.function`:
+This table summarizes the concision (of use) and cohesiveness (of implementation) of the FJ appraoch versus `java.util.function`:

 | concept               | Java 8 `java.util.function`            | FJ                                 |
 | ----------------------|----------------------------------------|------------------------------------|